 The proposed TIP amendment will add a utilities phase in the current fiscal year to the McCarty Road Bridge Project.
-The phase will cost a total of \$60,000 funded by a Federal Advance Construction source which will not impact the fiscal constraint of the TIP.
-The funding source and the project are identified in the TPO's Long Range Transportation Plan (LRTP).
+The phase will cost a total of \$60,000 which will be funded by a Federal Advance Construction source that will not impact the fiscal constraint of the TIP.

+The project is identified in the Go2040 Long Range Transportation Plan (LRTP).
 Therefore, the TIP amendment is consistent with the LRTP.